dankaufmann/f-curve/WebScraping.md

 The main scripts for the calculation of the f-curve are written in the programming language R. The necessary packages are listed in the file [AllPackages.R](./Codes/AllPackages.R) However, for the web scraping of the daily news articles (NZZ and TA) we switch to [Python](https://www.python.org) for technical reasons.
 Morover, for scraping the FuW we use [cURL](https://curl.haxx.se).
 This document explains the necessary steps to be able to run the web scraping scripts.
 The Python scripts and the curl command are designed to be executed by R.

-Note: These are instructions for Windows Users (with administrator privileges).
+Notes: These are instructions for Windows Users (with administrator privileges).
 For other OS it may work a little differently.
+You may need to allow Python on the firewall if a pop-up window appears.

 ## Installation
 ### Python